MartinQingM/UnityChanRunninggame/README.md

 # UnityChanRunninggame
-A small running game with Unity Chan
+A small running game with Unity Chan for our Animation course project.

+Hands on Unity 3D.

 This game contain three levels.